oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/39.png)

 1. While you have your page opened in the Page Editor canvas, click the `Live` button from the toolbar (top-right).
 You'll notice the canvas will be now surronded by a green rectangle.
 That means the canvas is now in _Live Mode_, and you can interact with the UI components as if the application were deployed.
-Tihs option is very convenient for quick tests in your page.
+This option is very convenient for quick tests in your page.
-    You also have a keyboard shortcut to temporary enable the Live mode: hold the CTRL key (or CMD on Mac)
+    You also have a keyboard shortcut to temporary enable the _Live Mode_: hold the CTRL key (or CMD on Mac)
 2. Click the _Play_ button on the Visual Application toolbar (top-right).
 The whole application will be opened in preview mode in a new tab in your browser.
 You can notice that the app URL includes the version number and the mode (preview)

 #### Application Lifecycle